U.S. top court snubs actress de Havilland's suit against FX Networks

 (Reuters) - The U.S. Supreme Court on Monday declined to consider reviving a lawsuit by 102-year-old Oscar-winning actress Olivia de Havilland accusing a Twenty-First Century Fox Inc unit of falsely portraying her in a miniseries about a famous Hollywood feud.

 The justices let stand a lower court ruling throwing out the lawsuit filed by de Havilland, a Hollywood star whose career began in the 1930s.
-She had claimed that “Feud: Bette and Joan,” a FX Networks miniseries about a famous feud between de Havilland’s fellow screen legends Bette Davis and Joan Crawford damaged her reputation by portraying her as a gossip and hypocrite.
+She had claimed that “Feud: Bette and Joan,” a FX Networks miniseries about the long-running hostility between de Havilland’s fellow screen legends Bette Davis and Joan Crawford damaged her reputation by portraying her as a gossip and hypocrite.

+De Havilland’s lawyers said in a statement that she was “very disappointed that the U.S. Supreme Court passed on this opportunity to confirm that the First Amendment does not protect the publication of intentional lies in any medium, including so-called docudramas.”

 “Feud,” which aired in 2017, explored the bad blood between Crawford and Davis in the later years of their lives.
 The miniseries was created by producer Ryan Murphy, known for the series “American Horror Story” and “Glee.”